SeBaZimM/Playlist/playlist/src/styleguide/index.md

 # The Grid

-<p class="lead">Problem: You've got tons of content, each needing different sized cells, and don't know how to quick and easily get it all done.
+<p class='lead'>Problem: You've got tons of content, each needing different sized cells, and don't know how to quick and easily get it all done.
 Solution: The awesome XY grid!</p>

 ---